phetsims/phet-info/doc/phet-software-design-patterns.md

 Try to keep related options groups together, both for instantiation and `merge` statements.
 For examples, if you have several options related to a11y, keep them together, don't interleave them with other options.

-### Scenes

-Author: @jessegreenberg

-A "Scene" in a PhET simulation is a collection of elements presented to the user.
-When a new scene is selected, elements of the previous scene will be swapped out for elements in the new scene.
-A single simulation Screen may have multiple Scenes.
-The implementation of a Scene should adhere to the [Model-View-Controller (MVC)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#model-view-controller-mvc) pattern and be implemented like any other component in a simulation.
-There is no base class called Scene which combines a SceneModel and a SceneView.
-Instead, model information for a Scene should exist with the rest of the simulation model and view code for a scene should exist with the rest of the simulation view code.

 ### Nesting

 If using composition for your class, and you want to pass options into a subcomponent, you can nest